marichka-dobko/reverse-English/README.md

 ```
 python finetune.py --batch_size 16 --device 'cuda:0' --train_epochs 10 --seed 42
 ```
-After finetuning for 10 epochs on a subset of AG news training data, the loss dropped from 11.60984 to 0.008037.
+After finetuning for 10 epochs on AG news training data, the loss on train set dropped from 11.60984 to 0.008037.

 ## Achieved Results
-The produced predictions on validation set is shown in [predictions.csv](predictions.csv).
+The produced predictions on validation set after training for 10 epochs is shown in [predictions.csv](predictions.csv).

 <b>Example:</b>